-Applicants that exceed the maximum number of proposals allowable for Assessment Grants will be contacted, prior to review of any of the proposals by EPA, to determine which proposals the applicant will withdraw from the competition.
+Cleanup Grants provide funding to carry out cleanup activities at specific brownfield sites owned by the applicant.
+An applicant can apply for up to \$200,000 per brownfield site and can submit up to three site-specific cleanup proposals.
+Applicants that exceed the maximum number of proposals allowable for Cleanup Grants will be contacted, prior to review of any of the proposals by EPA, to determine which proposals the applicant will withdraw from the competition.
+A separate proposal must be submitted for each site.